-Industry expertise has been enhanced by involvement in the study and the industry is now better equipped to provide technical support to customers and users of molybdenum products on LCA issues.
+Industry expertise has been enhanced by involvement in the study and the industry is now better equipped to provide technical support to customers and users of molybdenum chemicals on LCA issues.

-The goal of IMOA's LCI programme is to keep the database current and further enhance the methodology and understanding of the study.
-Recommendations for improvement concerning both the documentation and the data are welcome.
+A programme has been launched to keep the database current and further enhance the methodology and understanding of the study.
+Recommendations for improvement concerning both the documentation and the data will be welcome.